 Camp America is a cultural exchange programme that each year provides over 7,000 young people from all over the world with the opportunity to work up to 9 weeks in a placement on a summer camp in the USA.

-Applying to Camp America will involve completing stage one of the on-line application form, paying a first deposit fee and attending an interview with a trained member Camp America interviewer.
+Applying to Camp America will involve completing stage one of the on-line application form, paying a first deposit fee and attending an interview with a trained and vetted Camp America interviewer.
 Generally our interviewer's are young people who have participated on the programme for two or more years, and their responsibility is to assess that anyone applying to Camp America possesses the skills, experience, maturity and ability to participate.
 Interviewers generally conduct interviews in their own time with the majority of interviews taking place either in the interviewer's home or local to the interviewer's area.

 Application & Paperwork